VladWantsToBattle/Clock-Javascript/README.md

 # Clock
-A simple clock app created on HTML, CSS, Bootstrap, and Javascript.
+A simple web app created with the following technologies :
+1. HTML
+2. CSS
+3. Bootstrap
+4. Javascript